Are you thinking about setting up in Ireland?

 The Companies House is the UK government department that provides digital services to help you search or file company details.
 They incorporate new UK companies and make information available to the public.

-To view information about UK companies you can go to the Companies House website for free.
-Information about the company Directors and account details is free for the public to view and download using their ‘get information about a company’ feature.
+You can go to the Companies House website for free to view information about UK companies.
+Information about the company Directors and account details is free for the public to view and download using their ‘get information about a company‘ feature.

 Why set up a company in Ireland?

-Before we get into the differences between Irish and UK company set up, here are a few reasons to choose Ireland as your country of incorporation:
+Before we get into the differences between Irish and UK company sets, here are a few reasons to choose Ireland as your country of incorporation:

 Good tax incentives